JoeYatesss/FinancialQA/README.md

 - Robust error handling and retry mechanisms
 - Comprehensive monitoring and logging
 - Authentication and rate limiting
+- Addition of other data sources to the database via an upload/APIs
 - Caching layer implementation
 - Testing infrastructure
 - CI/CD pipeline